 But things changed in 2014, when one amulet was found with a clear indication describing what the pendant is trying to depict.
 That artifact was found in Købelev, on the Danish island of Lolland .
 It was the first of its kind to be discovered with an inscription.

 The runic text reads “Hmar x is”, which translates to “this is a hammer”.
-Cast in bronze, and likely plated with silver, tin and gold, the 1,100-year-old pendant shows that Thor’s myth deeply influenced Viking jewellery.
+Cast in bronze, and likely plated with silver, tin, and gold, the 1,100-year-old pendant shows that Thor’s myth deeply influenced Viking jewelry .

-He has accompanied people from the Roman occupation of regions of Germania, to the tribal expansions of the Migration Period, to his high popularity during the Viking Age, when, in the face of the process of the Christianization of Scandinavia, the Mjölnir amulets were worn in defiance and Norse pagan personal names containing the name of the god bear witness to his popularity.
+He has accompanied people from the Roman occupation of the regions of Germania, to the tribal expansions of the Migration Period, to his high popularity during the Viking Age, when, in the face of the process of the Christianization of Scandinavia, the Mjölnir amulets were worn in defiance.
+Norse pagan personal names containing the name of Thor also bear witness to his popularity.

 Etching by Hugo Hamilton, depicting the Archbishop of Hamburg-Bremen Ansgar the preaching Christianity to the ‘heathen’ Swedes. ( Public Domain )

 Amulets in the shape of Thor’s hammer were also believed to protect their owners and they were extremely popular.
 These type of amulets were also often buried with Viking warriors .
 For example, such pendants have been found in a mass grave of members of the Great Heathen Army that invaded England in the 9th century AD.